AshirBorah/COMP352Final/README.md

 The project in its current state runs from the command line/Terminal.
 The server needs to be started before running the clients.
 The usages is:
 - Client: webserver address webserver port number
 - Server: port number

+Note: The sound effects and the wordlist were taken from the Internet and the authors do not claim authorship of the same.